Robert-TCode/QuizGame/README.md

 ## QuizGame

-A simple iOS app developed following TDD practices and with a focus on the system architecture.
+iOS app developed following TDD practices and with a focus on the system architecture.

 The idea of the app is a simple quiz game with single or multiple answer questions.
 At the end the score and a summary of the correct and wrong aswers is presented.